ColinsCoding/cisp310-midterm2-project/README.md

 # cisp310-midterm2-project

-files we're actually using are in windows32
+The files are in windows32